odino/odino.github.com/source/_posts/2013-03-29-my-experience-with-our-development-team-in-dubai-in-between-business-soa-and-sun.markdown

 title: "My experience with our development team in Dubai: in between business, SOA and sun"
 date: 2013-03-29 18:08
 comments: true
-categories: [conference, Rocket Internet, Namshi, teams, SOA, recruiting]
+categories: [conference, rocket internet, namshi, teams, soa, recruiting]
 ---

 Today I had the opportunity to share with the